-- Note In a distributed deployment, do not change the role of a node or promote a node when the backup is running.
+In a distributed deployment, do not change the role of a node or promote a node when the backup is running.
 Changing node roles will shut down all the processes and might cause some inconsistency in data if backup is running concurrently.
-Wait for the backup to complete before you make any node role changes. - Step 8 Your page is refreshed and the following message appears in the lower right corner of the page, if you are viewing the Backup On Demand page:
+Wait for the backup to complete before you make any node role changes.

+Step 8 Your screen will be refreshed and the following message will appear in the lower right corner of your screen, if you are viewing the Backup On Demand page: